YOUR RATING

 Seventh day

 Stockholm has four airports: the main one is Arlanda (ARN), 40 km from the city center, while Skavsta (NYO) and Västerås (VST), used by low-cost airlines, are located 100 km and 110 km from the city, respectively.
 Bromma (BMA) is closer to the city center but has fewer flights.
-To fly from Italy: Ryanair → from Bergamo, Fiumicino, Bologna, Pisa, Naples (Skavsta) SAS → from Malpensa and Fiumicino (Arlanda) Norwegian → from Milan and Rome (Arlanda) Wizz Air → from Venice and Naples From the airport to central Stockholm: from Arlanda, Arlanda Express 20 min to the center, approx. €30; from Skavsta, Flygbussarna bus approx. 1h30min, €20; or taxi/Uber from Arlanda approx. €50-60.
+To fly from Italy: Ryanair → from Bergamo, Fiumicino, Bologna, Pisa, Naples (Skavsta) SAS → from Malpensa and Fiumicino (Arlanda) Norwegian → from Milan and Rome (Arlanda) Wizz Air → from Venice and Naples From the airport to the center of Stockholm: from Arlanda, Arlanda Express 20 min to the center, approx. €30; from Skavsta, Flygbussarna bus approx. 1h30min, €20; or taxi/Uber from Arlanda approx. €50-60.

 Do you need more information?